SimpleStack/simplestack.github.io/query/select_async.md

 Queries output are given for information only.
 <ul>
 <li>They may change from one database to another</li>
-<li>All generated queries will use parameter instead of string hardcoded values</li>
+<li>All generated queries will use parameters instead of string hardcoded values</li>
 </ul>
 </div>

-### Equals, Not equals, Bigger than, Less than, Like,...
+### Equals, Not equals, Bigger than, Less than, Like, is Null...

 ```csharp
 db.SelectAsync<Dog>(q => q.Name == "Rex");       // WHERE ("Name" = 'Rex')